SivanandhamRM/Amazon_Checkout_page_clone/README.md

 ## Overview

 This project is a clone of the Amazon product display and checkout page, created using HTML, CSS, and JavaScript.
-It aims to replicate the user interface and functionality of the Amazon website.
+It aims to replicate the basic user interface and functionality of the Amazon website.

 ## Features